Fonds - Records of the Transport Sector

 Conditions governing access

-Records are subject to the World Bank Policy on Access to Information and the Internal Evaluation Group's Access to Information Policy.
+Records are subject to the World Bank Policy on Access to Information.

 Conditions governing reproduction

-Records are subject to the Copyright Policy of the World Bank Group.
+Records are subject to the World Bank Copyright Policy.

 Language of material